 UToledo’s doctoral program in higher education provides professional development for those working in higher education and those planning to pursue a second career.

 The Ph.D. program in Higher Education is accepting applications for its Fall 2023 cohort.
 The Ph.D. program in Higher Education is a 60 credit-hour program that operates in a cohort model.
 The program culminates with the completion of original dissertation research focused on a higher education issue.

 The United States has about 4,000 accredited institutions of higher education.
 All of them need dedicated professionals to manage business operations, student programs, residence halls, advising, scheduling, admissions and other functions.

 The University of Toledo’s Ph.D. program in Higher Education will prepare you for a thriving career in this diverse professional landscape.

 Learn more about graduate tuition and fees.

 Caring community.
-The program follows a cohort model and cultivates a network of colleagues with whom you can problem solve and share ideas throughout the rest of your career.
+The program follows a cohort model and cultivates a network of colleagues.
+You can work through issues, share ideas and collaborate for the rest of your career with these colleagues.

 Research support.
-UToledo is home to the John H. Russel Center for Educational Leadership.
+The Higher Education program is home to the John H. Russel Center for Educational Leadership.
 The center promotes the development of educational leaders.
 The Russel Center Scholarship supports the research activity of all students in the Higher Education program.

 UToledo higher education Ph.D. program graduates have experienced tremendous success.
 They have gone on to attain college and university presidencies, vice presidencies, deanships and other leadership positions, including: